A.J. Dillon Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Recent Performances

-- Last week against the Browns, Dillon racked up 41 yards on nine carries (averaging 4.6 yards per attempt).
+- Last week against the Browns, Dillon ran for 41 yards on nine carries (averaging 4.6 yards per carry).

 Dillon's Green Bay Teammates